-UN Women evaluations are gender-responsive meaning that both the process and analysis apply the key principles of a human rights-based approach: they are inclusive, participatory, ensure fair power relations, and transparent; and they analyse the underlying structural barriers and sociocultural norms that impede the realization of women's rights.
+UN Women evaluations are gender-responsive meaning that both the process and analysis apply the key principles of a human rights-based approach: they are inclusive, participatory, ensure fair power relations, and transparent; and they analyze the underlying structural barriers and sociocultural norms that impede the realization of women's rights.
 Gender-responsive evaluation applies mixed-methods (quantitative and qualitative data collection methods and analytical approaches) to account for complexity of gender relations and to ensure participatory and inclusive processes that are culturally appropriate.
 UN Women evaluations are also utilization-focused, which means that it will be tailored to the needs of the organization through a participatory approach from the inception through to the development of recommendations, which will facilitate production of a useful evaluation.

-It will be carried out in accordance with UNEG Roidance: Integrating Human Rights and Gender Equality in Evaluation.
-The evaluation is employing a non-experimental, theory-based approach.3 A re-constructed Theory of Change will be used as the basis for contribution analysis.
-The evaluation methodology would enable achievement of the evaluation purpose, be aligned with the evaluation approach, and be designed to address the evaluation criteria and answer the key questions through credible techniques for data collection analysis.
+The evaluation will be carried out in accordance with UNEG Norms and Standards and Ethical Code of Conduct and UN Women Evaluation Policy and guidelines and the UNEG Guidance: Integrating Human Rights and Gender Equality in Evaluation.
+The evaluation should employ a non-experimental, theory-based approach.
+A re-constructed Theory of Change will be used as the basis for contribution analysis.
+The evaluation methodology would enable achievement of the evaluation purpose, be aligned with the evaluation approach, and be designed to address the evaluation criteria and answer the key questions through credible techniques for data collection and analysis.